redpangilinan/huddle-landing-page-with-alternating-blocks/README.md

 ### What I learned

-Here is the codes that I wanna highlight.
+Here are the codes that I want to highlight.
 I learned a lot from these sections.

-#### Html Highlight

 This long html section is the footer of the webpage, it took me a few hours to code and gave me a lot of frustration but puzzling the design until it is finished with full responsiveness is very satisfying.

+#### Html:

 ```html
 <footer class="position-relative">